yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br><br>

-## Projects wanna join but seems can never have the opportunity to join - -
+## Projects wanna join but seems can never have the opportunity to join - - (already give up after worked too hard for 1 week as a Econ BA student)

 CAT-3D: Cost-Aggregation Transformers for 3D Open‑Vocabulary Semantic Segmentation